 NIHC Culinary Medicine Program

 The Culinary Medicine program is designed to familiarize health professions students with the value of learning about healthy food and ingredients.
 This is accomplished through practical, hands-on, and culturally relevant training in meal planning and quality food preparation.
 Integrating the art of food preparation and cooking with the science of nutrition and evidence-based medicine equips students with the essential skills for engaging in effective behavior-change conversations with their future patients.
-Led by Elaina Moon, owner of Healthy Eats Nutrition Services, and Dr. Kathaleen Briggs-Early, PNWU Professor of Nutrition, sessions are FREE and Open to ALL Northwest Interprofessional Health Collaborative (NIHC) Student Participants from CWU, Heritage, PNWU, and WSU!
+Led by Elaina Moon, owner of Healthy Eats Nutrition Services, and Dr. Kathaleen Briggs-Early, PNWU Professor of Nutrition, sessions are FREE and Open to ALL Northwest Interprofessional Health Collaborative (NIHC) Students from PNWU, CWU, and Heritage!

-The NIHC Culinary Medicine Program is exclusively reserved for students currently enrolled in a health professions program within our partner institutions.
+The NIHC Culinary Medicine Program is exclusively reserved for students currently enrolled in a health professions program within PNWU and our partner institutions (CWU & Heritage University).

 Registration is required for attendance.
 Each session is limited to 24 participants and 4 Student Volunteers.
 Sign-ups will be on a first-come, first-served basis.
 Sign-ups will open three (3) weeks before each session.
 Check back here for the session registration link.